gresamurati/Python_Analysis/README.md

 # Financial Analysis

-Financial analysis of a dataset using Python language.
-Two output documents show the final analysis outcome
+Financial analysis of a dataset using Python language. "output-PyBank.txt" documents shows the final analysis outcome